Jacquelyn Hedrick wrote -

 Batten disease is one of fifty lysosomal storage disorders in which genetic mutations cause difficulty with the disposal of cellular waste.
 With Batten disease, cells are thrown out of balance with the build-up of proteins and lipids.
 Batten disease is an extremely rare autosomal recessive disorder that causes progressive neurodegenerative impairment characterized by blindness, seizures, personality and behavior changes, dementia, loss of motor skills and the ability to walk, talk, and communicate.

-I am so excited to renew Sanderson's fight against Batten disease for its second year, and I am endlessly thankful for any part you can take in it.
+Those who know Eric and McKenna and their family love them with all their hearts.
+I am so excited to begin Sanderson's fight against Batten disease and I am endlessly thankful for any part you can take in it.

 Thank you for reading.